Setting up the environment in Java

 java --version javac --version

 Note: If it was set up then you would have been getting the version displayed on the screen as it is shown below where in that machine it was already set up.
-So remember to cross-check in your machine once you have successfully set up in yours.
+So remember to cross-check in your machine once you have successfully set it up in yours.

-Step 2: Once we are done with installing JDK now let us move on setting up the java home environment variable for that you will have to look into something called s ‘bash_profie’ using the below command
+Step 2: Once we are done with installing JDK now let us move on setting up the java_home environment variable for that you will have to look into something called s ‘bash_profie’ using the below command

 You will notice that in your terminal there will be no bash_profile set but it is shown below so here in this machine it is already set up.
-In order to setup if not there we have to create it for which lets us prior seek into java home variables whether it is set up or not.
+In order to set up if not there we have to create it for which lets us prior seek into java home variables whether it is set up or not.